apetoman/ImageEditor/README.md

 Transitions are from gl-transition: https://gl-transitions.com/

+This is forked branch.
+All the screens are in english.
+Originally it's in Chineese.

 They did a great job!

 ImageEditor library use FreeType 2.9.1 to render text to opengl texture, freetype site: https://www.freetype.org